Code-Institute-Submissions/ConorDavison-go-lanza/README.md

 # Technology Used
 * Bootstrap
 * BeFunky used for resizing images used.
-* Upsplash used to source images.
+* Upsplash used to source some imagery.
 * GitHub.
 * Jquery.
+* Weather widgit code sourced from weatherwidgit.io

 ## syntax
 ## frameworks & libraries